Integral characterization for Poincar\'e half-maps in planar linear systems

-Therefore, this work is divided into several parts which are devoted to present the new concepts and ideas needed to prove the reciprocal results Theorem \ref{th:implicaderecha} (in Section \ref{sec:integral}) and Theorem \ref{th:implicaizquierda} (in Section \ref{sec:recovery}).
+Therefore, this work is divided into several parts which are devoted to present the new concepts and ideas needed to prove the reciprocal results given in Theorem \ref{th:implicaderecha} (in Section \ref{sec:integral}) and Theorem \ref{th:implicaizquierda} (in Section \ref{sec:recovery}).
 The first logical step for our analysis is to give an accurate definition and a detailed description of Poincar\'e half-maps associated to a straight line for planar linear systems.
-The location of the equilibrium of the linear system, if exist, relative to the straight line allows to classify all possible Poincar\'e half-maps into just three scenarios.
+The location of the equilibrium of the linear system, if it exists, relative to the straight line allows to classify all the possible Poincar\'e half-maps into just three scenarios.
 This is done in Section \ref{sec:poincare}.

 Now, the target of Section \ref{sec:integral} is the construction of an alternative way to write the existing relationship between a point $y_0$ and its image $y_1$ by the Poincar\'e half-map.
 More specifically, the beginning of this section is a brief summary of definitions and results about inverse integrating factors, a basic tool to obtain the suitable vector field that is integrated on appropriate closed curves to reach the desired alternative expression.
 This integral expression brings together all possible geometric configurations into a unique common function, in variables $y_0$ and $y_1$, one of whose level curves is the graph of the Poincar\'e half-map.
-Moreover, in this section, it is put into evidence a natural relationship between this common function and the index of a closed curve, what suggests for this function the name of \emph{index-like function}.
+Moreover, in this section, it is put into evidence a natural relationship between this common function and the index of a closed curve.
+This suggests for the function the name of the \emph{index-like function}.